 It’s important to be there for youth as the definition of back to school takes on new meaning.
 You can help make any adjustments easier by starting an open dialogue, having a plan and concentrating on mental health and well-being.

 If you need someone to speak with during the COVID-19 pandemic (e.g. about going back to work, ways to manage stress, etc.), help is available.
-You can text Crisis Text Line Canada at 741741 or visit Wellness Together Canada for support.
+You can text a trained, volunteer crisis responder at 741741 or visit Wellness Together Canada for support.

 Visit KidsHelpPhone.ca/COVID19 for more tools, resources and info during the coronavirus disease outbreak.